AaronCoplan/SimpleInterpretedLanguage/README.md

 Extends Phase 2 by adding a very simple type system.
 Now, instead of treating everything as a `String`, arguments are typed into `Value` objects, which contain a `type` field.
 This allows us to do easy comparison of types for the add and multiply functions in the updated phase 3 interpreter.
 The major difference is that instead of determining types on popping from the stack, we now do so before pushing.

+### Phase 4

+Extends Phase 3 by making use of the type system to implement the ability to create variables.
+Introduces the `set` function, which can be used to set the value of a variable.
+For simplicity, variable names must begin with a dollar sign ($).
+To implement this functionality, a new type has been introduced, `REFERENCE`, which tells the interpreter to lookup the variable name in the table to obtain its value.